-Can Dogs Get The Flu?
-Here's How To Protect Your Fur Baby This Season
+Your Dog Can Get The Flu Too This Season, So Here's How To Protect Your Fur Baby

 It's practically impossible to make it through the winter months without worrying about, or at least hearing about, the flu.
 It's all anyone can talk about, honestly.
 But while you're scrubbing your hands every hour on the hour to keep flu germs at bay, there might be something that hasn't yet crossed your mind: Dogs can get the flu, too, and if you've got your own little fur baby at home, it's important to know how to keep 'em safe and healthy this season.

 The 2018 winter season has marked one of the deadliest flu seasons in recent history, reaching all 50 states in the U.S. and taking the lives of at least 30 children, according to a recent report from TIME.
 As if that's not scary enough, there's apparently a canine flu that we need to stay wary of, in addition to our own flu.

 The dog flu, also known as "canine influenza A H3N2 virus" (because we seriously needed a scarier name for it), was first identified in 2015, according to ABC News, and has infected dogs in nearly all 50 states since then.

 Here's what you need to know about canine influenza to keep your precious floof safe and healthy this season.

 The dog flu is spread in the same way that the human flu is spread: through close contact.
 A dog can catch the flu from another infected dog who is barking, sneezing, or coughing nearby, which is why keeping dogs at kennels may increase the risk of your pup contracting the flu.

 What's more, symptoms can be similar as well: a persistent cough, sneezing, and high fever are all common symptoms for the dog flu, although these things can be a lot harder to detect in a dog rather than a human.